 The charts above are based on price only.
 But what about dividends?
 Would the inclusion of dividends make a significant difference?
 I'll close this post with a reprint of my latest chart update of the S&P 500 total return on a $1,000 investment at the 2000 high.

-Total return, including reinvested dividends, certainly looks better, but the real (inflation-adjusted) purchasing power of that $1,000 is currently, 14 years later, is only 152 dollars above break-even.
+Total return, including reinvested dividends, certainly looks better, but the real (inflation-adjusted) purchasing power of that $1,000 is currently, over 14 years later, only 158 dollars above break-even.